 Huge win for our Girls Varsity Volleyball tonight versus Genesee.
 Next series is against Lakeville on Friday at Genesee.
 CONGRATULATIONS, LADIES!!!

-4 days ago, Kristy Spann
+2 months ago, Kristy Spann

 Image shows the Bentley girls gathered in a huddle after winning their third game.